jorgelbg/mimetype-filter/README.md

 text/html
 ```

 On the other hand this second example allows the indexing of every document type but blocks the `text/html`.

-*Note*: Keep in mind that the rules that follows the global policy are evaluated as regular expressions.
+**NOTE**: Keep in mind that the rules that follows the global policy are evaluated as regular expressions.